 Recently, I decided to take a trip through Far West Texas.
 I flew into El Paso with intentions of driving to San Antonio and stopping at Big Bend for a few days in between.
 After looking over my trip, I realized I had the opportunity to stop at one of my bucket list items while I was there, visiting Marfa.

-Not only is the town an arts hub, but it has a bunch of cute storefronts, coffee shops and restaurants all in the downtown area.
-I spent two days in Marfa and was able to explore most of it, but will definitely be going back.
+Not only is the town an arts hub, but it has a bunch of cute storefronts, coffee shops and restaurants with excellent food all in the downtown area.
+I spent two days in town and was able to explore most of the Marfa restaurants around, but will definitely be going back.
 Here is a breakdown of the best restaurants and places to eat in Marfa.

 - Para Llevar